Video shows fatal Los Angeles police shooting of homeless man

 Andy Bale, chief executive of the rescue mission, said the shooting immediately increased racial tensions between police and the homeless community on skid row.

-The man shot was black, and police Commander Andrew Smith said one of four officers directly involved in the struggle - the one whose weapon was tampered with - was African-American.
+The man shot was black, and police Commander Andrew Smith said one of the four officers directly involved in the struggle, the one whose weapon was tampered with, was African-American.
 The three others opened fire on the man, he said.

 Questions about the incident seemed to focus primarily on how police conducted themselves in approaching an individual who may have been mentally ill.

-The man had helped workers wash down the sidewalks outside the mission on occasion, but was also involved in at least three other physical altercations in the neighborhood during recent weeks, Bale said.

-In one incident, Bale said, the man and a few others dragged a mission worker into an outdoor toilet and “beat him up a bit.”
+He had helped workers wash down the sidewalks outside the mission on occasion but was also involved in a handful of physical altercations in the neighborhood in recent weeks, including one where he and a few others dragged a mission worker into an outdoor toilet and “beat him up a bit,” Bale said.

-Bale said surveillance footage taken outside the mission showed the man shoving a homeless neighbor about 40 minutes before the shooting, and that this may have been part of what precipitated the robbery report that drew police to the scene.
+Bale said surveillance footage taken outside the mission showed the man shoving a homeless neighbor about 40 minutes before the shooting, which may have been part of what precipitated the robbery report that drew police to the scene.

-“There’s been some good moments with this gentleman, and some erratic violence,” Bale said, adding he believed the man was an African immigrant and that relatives who still lived overseas had “asked him to come home.”
+Bale said he believed the man was an African immigrant, and that relatives abroad had “asked him to come home.”

 Police said an internal investigation had begun.
-The Los Angeles Police Protective League, an officers union, urged the public to reserve judgment until all facts were known, noting the video suggested the officers believed they “were in life-threatening danger.”
+The Los Angeles Police Protective League, an officers union, urged the public to reserve judgment, noting the video suggested the officers believed they “were in life-threatening danger.”

-Additional reporting by Chris Michaud and Laila Kearney from New York; Editing by Nick Macfie, Daniel Wallis, Bill Trott, Susan Heavey and
+Additional reporting by Chris Michaud and Laila Kearney in New York; Editing by Peter Cooney